Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- On the road, Pittsburgh is 2-2 overall and 3-1 against the spread.
+- Pittsburgh is 2-2 overall, and 3-1 against the spread, on the road.

-- This season, in four road games, Pittsburgh has gone over the total once.
+- In four road games this season, Pittsburgh has gone over the total once.

 Powered by Data Skrive.